Google fails to dismiss privacy lawsuit over Google Wallet

 A federal judge has rejected Google Inc's request to dismiss a lawsuit accusing the technology company of invading the privacy of users of its Google Wallet electronic payment service by sharing their personal information with outside app developers.

-In a decision on Wednesday night, U.S. District Judge Beth Labson Freeman in San Jose, California said Google must face claims it breached users' contracts; breached an obligation to deal with users fairly and in good faith; and violated a California consumer protection law.
-She dismissed two other claims.
+In a decision on Wednesday night, U.S. District Judge Beth Labson Freeman in San Jose, California said Google must face claims it breached users' contracts, violated the federal Stored Communications Act which limits disclosure of electronic records, and violated a California consumer protection law.
+She also dismissed two other claims.

 Freeman said Google Wallet users may try to show that Google "frustrated" the purpose of its own privacy policy by allowing "blanket, universal disclosure" of their personal information to app developers whenever they bought apps in Google's Play Store.